andrewyounucsd/League-of-Legends-Analysis/README.md

 I used the variance of missingness rates across leagues as the test statistic, since larger variance would indicate league-specific missingness patterns.

+The observed test statistic was 7.61 × 10⁻⁷, with a p-value of 1.0.
+The permutation distribution below shows that the observed statistic is well within the range expected under the null hypothesis.
 <iframe
   src="assets/league_missingness.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+Because the p-value is much larger than a typical significance level (e.g. 0.05), we fail to reject the null hypothesis.
+This indicates there is no evidence that missingness in atakhans depends on league.
+Instead, missingness appears consistent across leagues, supporting the interpretation that it is structural.